NAU-CCL/PMCMC/README.md

 Experiment_1 contains the files required to replicate the results and figures from Experiment 1 in the paper.
 To replicate the results run exp_1_job.sh and once finished, viz.ipynb to create the plots.

 Experiment_real_data_2022 and Experiment_real_data_2023 are folders containing the files to replicate the results on the real datasets from Arizona.
-The only difference is the data file in the directory.
+Run real_data_job.sh to replicate the results.
 Once the jobs are completed, the trace plots can be generated using the .sh file job_plot.sh